toaderflorin/florintoader/_posts/2017-08-09-special-relativity.markdown

 ![image-title-here](/images/up.jpg){:class="img-responsive"}

-So acording to Einstein, time is just a position in a 4D space called Minkowski space.
-Here's what a Minkowski space with one time dimension and one spatial dimension would look like:
+So acording to Einstein, time is just a direction in a 4D spacetime (called Minkowski space).
+Here's what such a space with one time dimension and one spatial dimension would look like:

 ![image-title-here](/images/planes.png){:class="img-responsive"}